yeehanchung/yeehanchung.com/src/content/blog/bodybuilding/index.md

 ## What pushed me further?

-It was the pressure I put on myself, such as to achieve excellent academic results during my foundation studies in Xiamen University Malaysia.
-Obviously, it was not healthy to be living like that, but I have no regrets up until now as I have nothing to lose, therefore I was so committed on mainly two things: **body reinvention** & **academic excellence**.
+It was the pressure I put on myself, such as to achieve excellent academic results during my foundation studies in 2017.
+Obviously, it was not healthy to be living like that, but I have no regrets up until now as I have nothing to lose.
+Therefore I was so committed on mainly two things: **body reinvention** & **academic excellence**.

 Also, don't forget the chicken rice.
 Definitely needed the protein.